Guillan23/ITBA-3208_HEALTHACETS/README.md

 The researcher will utilize quantitative data analysis, or drawing computational insights from raw data, as well as qualitative data analysis, such as thematic analysis, to accomplish these goals.

 •  Data Requirement Gathering

 This procedure includes assessing the topic's importance and determining the type of data necessary to achieve the goals.

-• Data Collection.
+•  Data Collection

 This procedure entails locating datasets that are relevant to the subject.
 We explore other sources of data using the needs we set as a guide.

-•Data Analysis.
+•  Data Analysis

 This procedure entails gleaning meaningful information from the data.

-• Data Interpretation.
+•  Data Interpretation

 This procedure entails summarizing and translating the outcomes of data analysis into meaningful information.

-•Data Visualization.
+•  Data Visualization

 This method entails displaying data in a graphical way so that people may readily read and comprehend it.